 Many airlines have their own rules on how to act in the event of a delay or cancellation so that, with a little luck, you can still get some money back.
 In the event of flight cancellations, an attempt is usually made to transfer you to another flight.
 It is most certainly worth taking a look at the general terms and conditions of the respective airline.
 It turns out that the larger airlines usually pay for hotel accommodation, but low-cost airlines leave passengers in the lurch.

-Two countries outside the EU are a positive exception: In Israel and India.
+Three countries outside the EU are a positive exception: Israel, India and, recenetly, Canada.
 Passengers' rights are actively protected so that travellers have a statutory right to compensation and/or a refund of the ticket in the event of flight delays, cancellations or incidents of denied boarding.

 Air passenger rights in Israel

 According to the law in Israel, airlines must inform affected passengers if their flight is cancelled or delayed by at least two hours.
 This applies to passengers travelling both from Israel and to Israel.
 In addition, a reasonable amount of food and drink must be provided to those affected.
 In the event of long delays, airlines must also pay for hotel accommodation and transport costs and provide access to a telephone and email.

 Depending on the duration of the flight, passengers are entitled to compensation between 1250 NIS and 3,000 NIS (equivalent to about 300 € to 715 €).
 For example, in the case of a flight with a distance of around 4,500 kilometres, travellers are entitled to compensation of 2,000 NIS (approx. € 467).
 Compared to Europe, this is a much smaller sum, because in Europe it would be 600 euros.